British Columbia government debt: Legislation to limit government debt in BC

 As with over 100 countries around the world, and all but one U.S. state, British Columbia has used legislation to limit the growth of government debt.
 BC was the first province in Canada to limit the growth of government debt with its Taxpayer Protection Act in 1991.
 The act required a balanced budget on a cumulative basis over the succeeding five-year period, and spending growth was limited to the rate of average GDP growth over the previous five years.
 The law was repealed in 1992.

 In 1994, a Debt Management Plan, and two successor plans, were introduced to balance the budget and limit the growth of debt.
 The government passed the Balanced Budget Act in 2000, arguing "equity demands that future generations of British Columbians not be burdened with an unsustainable level of debt", and that BC needed to maintain its position as a low-debt province so it would have the financial flexibility to make adequate investments in health, education, social justice, and the environment.

 In 2001, a newly elected government introduced the Balanced Budget and Ministerial Accountability Act.
 As with the previous law, cabinet ministers would lose up to 20 percent of their annual salaries if budget targets were not met.
 The act was amended in 2009 to allow for two years of deficit spending, due to the fall in provincial revenues after the 2008 financial crisis.

 Amid the COVID-19 pandemic in 2020, the government introduced the Economic Stabilization Act which suspended for three years the law that prohibited deficit budgets.
 In 2022, the balanced-budget component of the law was abolished permanently.

-Characteristics

-Funding sources
+Debt characteristics

-British Columbia's debt securities are held mainly by investors in Canada.
-Of the province's gross debt outstanding on 31 December 2023, 72 percent was held by lenders in Canada, 21 percent in the U.S., with the rest in Europe and elsewhere.
+The main source of funding for British Columbia's debt is Canadian investors.
+Of the province's $150.6 billion in marketable debt securities outstanding on 31 March 2026, 65 percent was held by lenders in Canada, 22 percent by lenders in the U.S., with the rest in Europe and elsewhere.